-Table 4 lists all of the drinking water contaminants that were detected in CY 2015.
+Table 4 lists all of the drinking water contaminants that were detected in CY 2020.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
-For Total Trihalomethanes and Haloacetic acids, compliance is based on the running average of all samples collected over a year.
-So, if a single sample exceeds the MCL, as long as the average of all the readings for that year is less than the MCL, then the system is in compliance.
+For total trihalomethanes and haloacetic acids, compliance is based on the running average of all samples collected over a year.
+Therefore, if a single sample exceeds the MCL, but the average of all the readings for that year is less than the MCL, then the system is in compliance.